stephdavid/english-words/README.md

 ### Use Case

-* As a non-native English speaker, I would like to visit a pleasant-looking modern website where I can input a word and get its definition.
-After that, I can store the word for later consideration.
-As a native English speaker, I would be interested in what the word is in a foreign language.
+* I want a web app that is easy enough for a non-native English speaker to look up the definition of a word.
+As well, this app could be useful for native English speakers, who may want to know more details about the selected word, and what it is in different foreign languages.

 ### Screenshots